jonp-h/TillerQuest/README.md

 #### Setup test env

 - First complete the above instructions
 -
-- Setup a local PostegreSQL instance with Docker in the mocking folder [here](/tillerquest/data/mocking/docker/).
+- Setup a local PostegreSQL instance with Docker in the backend [here](/backend/db/docker/).

 - Create .env inside project folder (same folder as app/)
   - Create the following variables and replace the "..."